When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Things to consider before buying a refurbished item

-There are several factors to consider when evaluating the purchase of refurbished goods.
+There are a few factors to consider when evaluating the purchase of refurbished goods.

-1) Whether or not the product can be returned if you find something wrong with it.
-This means that the company selling the item has some sort of warranty policy in place for you to fall back on.
+The company selling the item should have some sort of warranty policy in place for you to fall back on.
 If they don’t, then why would you trust them with your hard-earned money?

 What are the safest stores to buy refurbished items?